 by Steven Doyle

-Dairy-Ette: A drive-in holdover from the fifties which just now is eligible for Social Security and opened in 1956.
-This was a time when burgers were hot, juicy and full of flavor.
-Consider their house-made onion rings, root beer and jumbo shakes as well.
+Dairy-Ette: A drive-in holdover from the fifties that is just now eligible for Social Security, opening in 1956.
+This was a time when burgers were hot, juicy, and full of flavor.
+Consider their homemade onion rings, root beer, and jumbo shakes as well.

 Shady’s Burgers & Brewhaha: Dallas makes some great burgers, and so does Richardson.
 Get down with the El Shady (ahh see what they did there?) which is a certified Angus beef burger topped with chorizo, a fried egg, fresh cheddar cheese and grilled jalapenos.